transientskp/tkp/documentation/source/database/schema.rst

     The reference id to the image from which this sources was extracted.

 **zone**
     The zone id in which the source declination resides.
-The sphere is devided into zones of equal width: here fixed to 1 degree. (decl=31.3 => zone=31)
+The sphere is devided into zones of equal width: here fixed to 1 degree, and the zone is effectively the truncated declination. (decl=31.3 => zone=31, decl=31.9 => zone=31)

 **ra**
-    Right ascension of the measurement [in degrees]
+    Right ascension of the measurement [in J2000 degrees]

 **decl**
-    Declination of the measurement [in degrees]
+    Declination of the measurement [in J2000 degrees]

 **ra_err**
     The 1-sigma error of the ra measurement [in arcsec]